In this page

 Fix space permissions

-Fixing the required space permissions for a large number of spaces can be time-consuming.
-The app provides a convenience feature, the App space permissions screen to make it easy!
+Fixing the required space permissions for multiple spaces can be time-consuming.
+The app provides convenience features to make it easier:

 Required content restrictions